 "I can give you the information.
 What you choose to do with it is your choice.
 So, if you want food stamps, I'm not going to go over to the food stamps office with you.
 I am going to give you the information that I have about food stamps, which is more than I had in the past, with information on the requirements, here is how you apply, and you choose what you want to do with it.
-And then next time, if there is a next time, depending on what they want to do, then I follow up and ask them.
-How did that go for you?'..."
+And then next time, if there is a next time, depending on what they want to do, then I follow up and ask them, 'How did that go for you?'..."

-report frequently following up with the parent or a partnering staff member (on a case-by-case basis) to make sure that the parent utilized the referral services.
+If partners are located outside of the building, some caseworkers report providing information about external supportive services directly to the parent and encouraging the parent to utilize these services.
+Caseworkers report frequently following up with the parent or a partnering staff member (on a case-by-case basis) to make sure that the parent utilized the referral services.
 However, there is not a systematic way to track the outcomes of referrals, except in Mesa County (see example in Data Sharing/Use section on p.
-25).
+32).